Flowers of New York

 Concept

-Flowers of New York is inspired by the concept of becoming, originating in ancient Greece’s eastern region and popularized by the philosopher Heraclitus of Ephesus.
-The collection represents the phrase in Plato’s Cratylus: “All entities move, and nothing remains still.”
-This abstract garden reveals the fleeting forms of reality captured in a dynamic nature.
+Flowers of New York is inspired by the concept of becoming, rooted in ancient Greek philosophy and popularized by the philosopher Heraclitus of Ephesus.
+The collection reflects the phrase in Plato’s Cratylus: “All entities move, and nothing remains still.”
+This abstract garden reveals the fleeting forms of reality captured within the dynamic processes of nature.

 The images in this series recreate light and wind as expressive materials.
-From each contemplation of the existence of a flower, abstractions of a microcosm invisible to the human eye arise; a universe full of sensuality; an amazing eroticism revealed in shapes, colors, and textures.
+Through the contemplation of each flower, abstractions of a microcosm invisible to the human eye emerge—a universe of sensuality, where shapes, colors, and textures reveal an unexpected eroticism.

-By capturing these moments of grace and transience, the series grasps fragments of a larger narrative—the eternal cycle of birth, growth, decay, and rebirth that permeates all living beings.
-It is a visual meditation on the profound interconnectedness of all things and an invitation to explore the mysteries that lie beyond our everyday perception.
+By capturing moments of transformation and transience, the series reflects on a larger narrative—the continuous cycle of birth, growth, decay, and renewal that permeates all living beings.
+It is a visual meditation on the interconnectedness of life and an invitation to consider the dimensions of existence that lie beyond everyday perception.

-Flowers of New York is an ode to the fleeting beauty and profound wisdom in the natural world, reminding us to cherish and celebrate the ephemeral moments that imbue our lives with depth and meaning.
+Flowers of New York is an ode to the fleeting beauty and quiet wisdom of the natural world, inviting us to pause, observe, and appreciate the ephemeral moments that give our lives depth and meaning.

 Project Background

-During this workshop, first-year graphic design students learned the fundamentals of visual language and explored how humans produce and use visual signs and symbols to communicate and make sense of the world.
+In this workshop, first-year graphic design students learned the fundamentals of visual language and explored how humans create and use visual signs and symbols to communicate and make sense of the world.

 Caracas Botanical Garden, Universidad Central de Venezuela